Diyckstra/terraform-provider-deyckstra/website/docs/d/security_group.md

 * `filter` - (Optional) One or more name/value pairs to use as filters.
-  A security group will be selected if any one of the given values matches.
     * _Valid values:_ See supported names and values in [EC2 API documentation][describe-security-groups]
 * `id` - (Optional) ID of the specific security group to retrieve.
 * `name` - (Optional) The name that the desired security group must have.